NerdHamel/kubernetes/cloudproviders/azure/aks/AKS.md

 git clone https://github.com/Cognigy/kubernetes.git
 ```
 ## Configure volumes
-### Creating stroageclass
+### Creating storageclass

-We need to create a azure-file based stroageclass with uid and gid 1000.
+We need to create a azure-file based storageclass with uid and gid 1000.
 To do so

 ```
 cd cloudproviders/azure/aks
-kubectl apply -f stroageclass
+kubectl apply -f storageclass
 ```
 ### Creating PVC